marclafr/Digital-Wolves-Games/README.md

 You will need to survive the maximum number of waves to repel the atack.
 Each wave will encrease the difficulty of the enemies waves.
 You can build towers and training camps to protect the village.
 You can put the towers on the green areas.
 Also we can upgrade with the resouces and do more efective the stadistics of towers.
-The player will win once the time counter is over (30 minutes) and will lose if the enemy destroys the wall to the city.
+The player will win once the time counter is over (20 minutes) and will lose if the enemy destroys the townhall.

-Resaouces:
+Resouces:

 You will get an area to collect resouces.
 It serves to upgrade and build the towers and each upgrades.
 You can upgrade the resouces to collect faster.
 But you will need to do a good managment with resouces.